sporto/sporto.github.com/source/_posts/2013-04-12-comparison-angular-backbone-can-ember.markdown

 __Partial views__: Views that include other views.

 __Filtered list views__: Having views that display objects filtered by a certain criteria.

+__Update 2014-07-08__: As of version 2.0 CanJS now supports two way bindings.

 ### Scores